junxit/us-congress-bills-116/metadata.md

 - 2019-09-19 — Ms. Waters moved to suspend the rules and pass the bill, as amended.
 - 2019-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7804)
 - 2019-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7804)
+- 2019-09-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.